sartra/frontend-nanodegree-mobile-portfolio/README.md

 - Switched to use async Web Font loader (instead of google font api link) _ Minified my HTML

-Page renders with a PageSpeed Score of 81.
+Page renders with a Mobile PageSpeed Score of 86
+& a Desktop PageSpeed Score of 94

 #### Part 2: Optimize Frames per Second in pizza.html